corda/corda/docs/source/design/versioning/contract-versioning.md

 ### Assumptions and trade-offs made for the current version

-##### We assume that ContractStates will never change in a dramatic way that would impact other Contracts or Flows that depend on them.
+##### We assume that ContractStates will never change their semantics in a way that would impact other Contracts or Flows that depend on them.

 E.g.: If various contracts depend on Cash, the assumption is that no new field will be added to Cash that would have an influence over the amount or the owner (the fundamental fields of Cash).
 It is always safe to mix new CashStates with older states that depend on it.